8051Enthusiast/biodiff/README.md

 License
 -------
-This project is licensed under MIT.
+This project is licensed under the MIT license.